 The following bullets describe what affects synchronization and how to ensure you get the best results:

 1. Image playback can be sluggish on HDx10 (HD210, HD210w, HD1010, HD1010w), HDx20 (HD220, HD1020) and LS422 players, especially with larger images at 1080p.
 For sync on those players, we always recommend using videos.
 See Optimal content type for synchronization.

-2. Video synchronization can be improved when using the BrightWall feature or by enabling the Enhanced Synchronization in master and slave presentations.
+2. Video synchronization can be improved when using the BrightWall feature or by enabling the Enhanced Synchronization in leader/master and follower/slave presentations.
 Enhanced Synchronization can be enabled on the File > Presentation Properties > Interactive tab.
 Enhanced Synchronization is automatically enabled in BrightWall.